mbourgey/CBW_HTseq_module5/README.md

 Let's look at the 3 PDF files :

 open a web browser on your laptop, and navigate to `http://cbwXX.dyndns.info/`, where `XX` is the id of your node.
-You should be able to find there the directory hierarchy under `~/workspace/` on your node. open ```HTseq/Module5/SVvariants``` folder and open the pdf.
+You should be able to find there the directory hierarchy under `~/workspace/` on your node. open `HTseq/Module5/SVvariants` folder and open the pdf `fragment.hist.pdf

- * NA12878.fragment.hist.pdf
- * NA12891.fragment.hist.pdf
- * NA12892.fragment.hist.pdf

 Spend some time thinking about what this plot means for identifying discordant alignments.